 Jessie has also shown good progress on the health front.
 “I feel great!
 I no longer use an umbrella to walk.
 I felt encouraged when my physiotherapist told me I could be discharged from the hospital’s therapy programme as my physical strength and muscle mass has improved,” said Jessie smiling.

 “We are very proud of Jessie’s remarkable achievements.
 She has come a long way and is now one of our most active health and social ambassadors.
 She would encourage residents to go for health screening and to watch out for one another.
-Jessie’s journey is typical of the experiences and transformation that TOUCH is engineering through its Community Enablement Project to help seniors age in place,” said Mr Kelvin Lee, Manager, TOUCH Caregivers Support.
+Jessie’s journey is typical of the experiences and transformation that TOUCH is engineering through its Community Enablement Project to help seniors age in place,” said Mr Kelvin Lee, Head, Active Ageing, TOUCH Community Services.